SummaryRead the full fact sheet

 - can cause periods of insomnia

-- can lead to fits and agitated and hallucinatory states
+- can lead to fits and agitation and hallucinatory states

 - if used in large amounts, can cause tingling of the hands and feet, seizure and respiratory failure

 - has been linked to a number of deaths